Winter in Wartime Paris

 Bonjour!
 We may not be able to travel to France this year, but we’d like to invite you to journey across France with us through our World War II novels.
 I’m teaming up with Melanie Dobson and Liz Tolsma (two of my favorite authors!) for the Winter in France Giveaway from January 22-29, 2022!

-We’re kicking off today, January 22, with a Facebook Live event on Liz Tolsma’s page at 10 am PST/1 pm EST. We’ll share some of our stories behind our books, answer questions, and give away our novels and a few French treats.
-The video will be available for viewing afterward, but certain giveaways will be conducted lvie.
+We’re kicking off today, January 22, with a Facebook Live event on Liz Tolsma’s page at 10 am PST/1 pm EST. We’ll share some of our stories behind our books and answer questions.
+The video will be available for viewing afterward.

-During the week of January 22-29, readers can take a tour of our blogs about France (see my article below!) and then sign up to win our grand prize (a basket filled with French goodies) and all three books.
-Five other winners will be able to choose which historical novel they’d like to receive.
+During the week of January 22-29, readers can take a tour of our blogs about France (see my article below!).

 Here’s more about our books: